-[Note: As other essential vaccines are required by clinical facilities, (i.e., COVID-19 or others), these may be added as a requirement according to directions from the Centers for Disease Control and Prevention and requirements from participating clinical facilities.]
+8. Influenza Vaccine and Other Seasonal Vaccines: Students are required to have the influenza vaccine each fall of the year.
+As other essential vaccines are developed, (i.e., COVID-19 or others), these may be added as a requirement according to directions from the Centers for Disease Control and Prevention.